-Due to an increasing demand for blood products made from plasma, the need for more plasma donors is growing every year .
-To learn more or to sign up to be a plasma donor, please contact one of the following Donor Centres on the numbers provided:
+Due to an increasing demand for blood products made from plasma, more plasma donors are needed every year.
+To learn more or to sign up to become a plasma donor, please contact your nearest Donor Centre:

 |Auckland||Ph 09 523 firstname.lastname@example.org|

 |Palmerston North||Ph 06 350 email@example.com|

 Plasma is used to treat people who have lost a lot of blood from accidents or other trauma and people who have severe bleeding during surgery.
 Plasma is also used to create up to 13 life-saving blood products which help to: